AstroCaden/HEASoft-Code/README.md

 - **ObsID_to_exclude**: ObsIDs to skip.
 Example: `["0060010101", "0060010102"]`.
 Use `"current"` to exclude ObsID already downloaded.
 - **ObsID_specifically_chosen**: ObsIDs to use (downloads only these).
 Example: `["0060010101", "0060010102"]`.
 - **number_of_datasets**: How many datasets to download.
 If fewer exist, the program uses what’s available.
+- **concurrent_downloads**: Number of dataset to download concurrently.
+Recommended 5-10.
 - **lower_energy_limit**: Lower energy cut in PI (1 PI = 0.01 keV).
 - **upper_energy_limit**: Upper energy cut in PI (1 PI = 0.01 keV).
 - **bins**: Number of bins used for binned plots.